 "For the kingdom of God is not a matter of eating and drinking but of righteousness and peace and joy in the Holy Spirit." ~ Romans 14:17

 Let's look at the original Greek and Hebrew meaning of the phrase, the different phrases used throughout the Bible, what it means to seek first the Kingdom of God and how to live and pray with the Kingdom of God in mind.

 Origin & Meaning of The Kingdom of God

-Even though the exact wording differs between Christ, God, and heaven, all Scriptures are symbolizing the same concept with different aspects.
-Here are three things that the Kindgom of God means:
+Even though the exact wording differs between Christ, God, and heaven, all Scriptures embody the same concept with different aspects.
+Here are three things that the Kingdom of God means:

 2. The blessing and advantages that flow from living under Christ's rule

 3. The subjects of this kingdom, or the Church